anwarghammam/aghammam.github.io/_pages/about.md

 For more details about my research, please check my [publication list]([https://umdearborn.edu/](https://scholar.google.com/citations?user=J4NPGMkAAAAJ&hl=en)).

-I obtained my research master’s at Polytechnique Montréal, where I applied machine learning techniques to detect vulnerabilities in source code.
-My work was inspired by concerns over unintentional privilege protection changes that could introduce security vulnerabilities and expose sensitive data.
-My master’s thesis won the Best Student Paper Award.
-This work was supervised by Foutse Khomh.
-As a research assistant with Bram Adams, I contributed to continuous integration and machine learning pipelines, analyzing source code and build failures while working on the traceability of ML and source code artifacts.

-I completed my engineering degree in Tunisia at the Higher Institute of Informatics, where I earned a government scholarship based on my exceptional academic achievements, enabling me to pursue studies in Canada.

 Latest News

 December 2024: Accepted Demo Paper and Poster at ICSOC 2024.